 I think cooks must be divided into two camps when it comes to Lasagna.
-Those that toss it together with no problem (and yeah, I’m jealous of them) and those that think, “Yeah, it’s great, but it’s a production and the mess!”
-That’s me.
-Love Lasagne – hate making it.
+Ya got all those that toss it together with no problem (and yeah, I’m jealous of them) and those that think like I do.
+I love it (who doesn’t) but it’s a production and then there’s always a mess.
+And let’s not forget about the amount of time that goes into it.
+First to make it then to bake it.
 Raise your hand if you’re with me, here!
-Well, your solution?
-Easy Skillet Lasagna.
+If you are, I have a solution: Fast Easy Skillet Lasagna!

 - 1 tablespoon olive oil